boazbk/tcs/lec_00_1_math_background.md

 We say that two vertices $u,v\in V$ are _connected_ if either $u=v$ or there is a path from $(u_0,\ldots,u_k)$ where $u_0=u$ and $u_k=v$.
 We say that the graph $G$ is _connected_ if every pair of vertices in it is connected.

 Here are some basic facts about undirected graphs.
-We give some informal arguments below, but leave the full proofs as exercises.
-(The proofs can also be found in most basic texts on graph theory.)
+We give some informal arguments below, but leave the full proofs as exercises (the proofs can be found  in  many of the resources listed in [notesmathchap](){.ref}).

 > ### {.lemma #degreesegeslem}
 In any undirected graph $G=(V,E)$, the sum of the degrees of all vertices is equal to twice the number of edges.